-As an entrepreneur, if you cannot articulate what your company does without calling in the help of buzzwords, then you probably don’t have a very new idea anyway.
+As an entrepreneur, if you cannot articulate what your company does without calling in the help of buzzwords, then you probably don’t have a new idea anyway.

 Words like cloud computing, big data, Software-as-a-service, are big words in the current market space.
 However, if you were going to seek an investment from Peter Thiel and used these words in your elevator pitch, you would probably leave empty-handed.

 Break down what your company does and leave the buzzwords alone.
 They chase customers away; they chase investors too.
-Be unique and different.

 Peter Thiel’s Philosophy on Setting Goals